mhkoji/myqlo/README.md

 Defining `convert-to-param` enables you to use your own object as a sql parameter.

-Below is an example that `uuid` is used as an identifer of a user object.
+Below is an example that `uuid` is used as the identifer of a user object.

 ```common-lisp
 (defmethod myqlo:convert-to-param ((id uuid:uuid))